foldda/charian/README.md

 Then, a data "courier" process takes over transporting the data container in the form of a string.
 Such a process can be saving the string to a file or to a database table, or sending it to a network destination via a network protocol.

 A data-receiving client, upon having received the RDA string, would -

 1) use the Parse method to convert the string back to an Rda container, and
 2) use the Getter methods to "unpack" and consume the data items from the container.

-In the above process, an Rda container plays the important role of being a 'box' for packaging data items, which also can be converted to a string for easy storage and transportation.
+In the above process, an Rda container plays the important role of being a 'box' for packing and unpacking data items; its serialization ability allows the data it contains to be converted to a string for easy storage and transportation.

 For object serialization, a class would implement the IRda interface: in the ToRda method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container; and in the FromRda method it'd specify the logic of unpacking a received Rda container, and using the received values to restore the class properties to make the object to the intended state.